Lonlysoft/Funky_Pack/README.md

 needs exclusive GameMoment with mechanics and graphics
-- box pusher: morning to afternoon $2500
+- box pusher: morning to afternoon;
-- office guy: morning, afternoon or night $3300
+- office guy: morning, afternoon or night;
-- elevator technician: when requested. mostly it's in dawn or night $10000
+- elevator technician: when requested. mostly it's in dawn or night;
 - I.T. tester: 7x0. hour randomized $1,000,000
 - trucker: paid by work and kilometree
 - factory worker: morning to night